rjspencer/docs/api.md

 	seperate numerous account IDs with commas

 The response will return the reposted object with the repost count updated.
+See listing endpoints for different content types for the structure of this data.

-## /comment.json
+## /comment

 Comments are infinitely nested in StageBloc.
 All comments are organized by the id of their parent, which can be either an object like a blog post or photo, or another comment.

 id _(required)_
-:	the id of the object you wish to comment on
+:	the id of the content you wish to comment on

 text _(required)_
-:	the text of comment
+:	the text of the comment

 reply_to_id
-:	if it's a comment on a comment, you must also pass the id of the parent comment
+:	if it's a comment on a comment, you must also pass the id of the parent comment (i.e. the specific comment you're replying to)

 ### Example Response
 	{